Sompelo/code_samples/README.md

 # code_samples
-Here are some samples of projects I have been working on during the past year at school.
+Here are some samples of projects I have been working on during the past year at Oulu University of Applied Sciences (Oamk).

 "matopeli_v1_11" is a snake-game written for a group project during the second period of my first year at Oamk.
 It was written for arduino using an 8x8 led matrix-display, and some push-buttons on a breadboard.
 In the .ino file are only the parts that I wrote for the program (interfacing with the MAX7219 LED DRIVER,